Mighty Hurricanes and Deadly Floodwaters

 Were wind and water culprits in obliterating the island?
 Or was it the sinking of the Albemarle?
 Two pictures we took of our garden near the dock accidentally gave us some clues.
 You be the judge.

 The first picture was taken about 25 years ago, when Batts Island was still a respectable speck in the Sound.
 Notice that the water level is below both the canoe platform and the beam below it, and the bulkhead above is generally dry.

 Now look at the next picture, taken a couple of years ago.
 Quite a difference in water level, and there are water stains high on the bulkhead walls.

-Wind tides in Albemarle Sound, will send water slosh north and south, from shore to shore, depending on wind direction.
+Wind tides in Albemarle Sound will send water sloshing north and south across the Sound from shore to shore, depending on wind direction.
 One winter, when a north wind blew for weeks, our boat slip was entirely drained, except for remnants of dirty ice topping mud, an extreme event.

 In spring and summer, winds from the south might pile water up on the north shore.
 These winds are usually gentle, so there is no dramatic uptick.
 We don’t offer these pictures, both taken in spring, as hard cold evidence, but given the water stains in the second photo, we feel they show a pretty reliable record of a sinking land and a rising sea.

 First Reason: Glaciers!
 Hundreds of feet thick and weighing tons, like blunderbusses they bore down on the land 20,000 years ago.
 In response, land to the south bulged upward.
 Picture a seesaw.
 While Icy Land in the northern seat comes down, Green Land (us) in the southern seat is forced to rise up.